ActimateAI/pomodoro/README.md

 ## The Challenge

-Your challenge is to build out this Pomodoro timer app and get it looking as close to the design as possible.
+Your challenge is to build a simple Pomodoro timer app and get it looking as close to the provided Figma design as possible.

 Your users should be able to: